Events & Tickets

 As a recording artist, Mr. Denève has won critical acclaim for his recordings of the works of Poulenc, Debussy, Ravel, Roussel, Franck and Connesson.
 He is a triple winner of the Diapason d’Or of the Year, has been shortlisted for Gramophone’s Artist of the Year Award, and has won the prize for symphonic music at the International Classical Music Awards.
-His most recent releases include a live recording of Honegger’s Joan of Arc at the Stake with the Royal Concertgebouw Orchestra, and two discs of the works of Guillaume Connesson with the Brussels Philharmonic (the first of which was awarded the Diapason d’Or, Caecilia Award and Classica Magazine’s CHOC of the Year) and a disc with Lucas and Arthur Jussen and the Royal Concertgebouw Orchestra, both for Deutsche Grammophon.
+His most recent releases include a live recording of Honegger’s Joan of Arc at the Stake with the Royal Concertgebouw Orchestra, and two discs of the works of Guillaume Connesson with the Brussels Philharmonic (the first of which was awarded the Diapason d’Or de l’année, Caecilia Award and Classica Magazine’s CHOC of the Year).
+A box-set of his complete Ravel recordings with Stuttgart Radio Symphony Orchestra was released in 2022 by Hänssler Classic.

 A graduate and prizewinner of the Paris Conservatory, Mr. Denève worked closely in his early career with Sir Georg Solti, Georges Prêtre and Seiji Ozawa.
-A gifted communicator and educator, he is committed to inspiring the next generation of musicians and listeners, and has worked regularly with young people in the fellowship programs of the Tanglewood Music Center and New World Symphony, Colburn School, European Union Youth Orchestra and Music Academy of the West.
+A gifted communicator and educator, he is committed to inspiring the next generation of musicians and listeners, and has worked regularly with young people in programs such as those of the Tanglewood Music Center, New World Symphony, Colburn School, European Union Youth Orchestra and Music Academy of the West.

 Didi Balle is the creator of a new genre of musical plays written for actors and orchestras called Symphonic Plays™.
 Since 2008 she has received 11 commissions by American orchestras to create, write and direct her symphonic plays.